Research

 RLLM operationalizes this: models are trained on shadow content (narratives of harmful behavior) before integration layers, not to make them harmful but to make their alignment robust against adversarial pressure.

-We make testable predictions.
-Here's the core hypothesis and how we'd test it:
+SSH makes testable predictions.
+Here is the core hypothesis and how we'd test it:

 Graceful Degradation Hypothesis